-- You are only covered for Accidental Death and Accidental TPD for the first six months from the date your cover was increased where the life event was a new mortgage or increase your existing mortgage for the renovation of, or an extension to, your primary residence. - New Events cover will apply for the first 12 months of your Life Events cover if you are not At Work on the date the Insurer accepts your application.
+- You are only covered for Accidental Death and Accidental TPD for the first six months from the date your cover was increased where the Life Event was a new mortgage or an increase to your existing mortgage for the renovation of, or an extension to, your primary residence. - New Events Cover will apply for the first 12 months of your Life Events cover if you are not At Work on the date the Insurer accepts your application.
 This will stop when you are At Work for 30 consecutive days following the end of the 12 month period.

-2.4 TTD - Additional Terms & Conditions
+2.4 TTD - Additional terms & conditions